Regulation on Fluids, Aerosols and Gels (lag)

 Fluids, Aerosol Sprays and Gels will only be allowed in carry-on luggage if they are for cosmetic use or personal care and are all placed in individual containers.
 Each container should be less than 100ml (less than 3oz), placed in a resealable plastic bag and should not be larger than 1 liter (33 oz).

-- The following articles are unrestricted in carry-on luggage: Medication in sufficient quantity for the duration of a passenger’s trip, milk or other baby food (for those traveling with a baby or toddler on board), special diet products, oxygen cylinders for medical purposes only (with compulsory medical prescription).
+- The following items are unrestricted in carry-on luggage: Sufficiente medication for the duration of a passenger’s trip, milk or other baby food (for those traveling with a baby or toddler on board), special dietary products, oxygen cylinders for medical purposes only (with compulsory medical prescription).

-- A passenger may carry up to 5 liters of alcoholic beverages in their carry-on luggage (so long as the beverages are purchased at airport stores located within the waiting areas once passing through the airport security check point).
-All other alcoholic beverages, including those purchased outside of the airport should be packed in checked luggage.
+- A passenger may carry up to 5 liters of alcoholic beverages in their carry-on luggage (so long as the beverages are purchased at airport stores located within the waiting areas, having passed through the airport security check point).
+All other alcoholic beverages, including those purchased outside the airport should be packed in checked luggage.